EF Extensions - Configuring Options

 - Single-line expression: Perfect when you only have one option.
 It’s shorter, cleaner, and easy to read.

-- Code block: Ideal when you need to set multiple options—or when you always prefer a consistent code structure.
+- Code block: Ideal when you need to set multiple options — or when you prefer a consistent code structure.

 Single Property Selector vs Anonymous Object Selector

 Many options related to properties require selectors.
-And once again, you have two ways to write them:
+Once again, you have two ways to write them:

 - Single property selector: Cleaner when you only have one property.

-- Anonymous object selector: Better for multiple properties—or if you want to stay consistent with more complex mappings.
+- Anonymous object selector: Better when you have multiple properties — or when you want to stay consistent with more complex mappings.

 Both approaches are completely valid and produce the same result.
-It's just a matter of what fits best in your context.
+It’s simply a matter of what fits best in your context.

 Configuring Options Using a Lambda Expression